Drug Abuse Treatment Programs

 Normal daily functioning, including productive employment, relations with family and loved ones, and avoidance of legal entanglements can be achieved with assistance from effective substance abuse treatment.

-Substance abuse treatment programs of all types strive to break the cycle of compulsive drug seeking behavior and the damages of continued drug or alcohol abuse.
+Substance abuse programs of all types strive to break the cycle of compulsive drug seeking behavior and the damages of continued drug or alcohol abuse.
 Treatment setting and type are highly variable and will depend largely on each individual’s specific situation and needs.
 For some, substance abuse recovery can be achieved with relatively short outpatient programs.
 Others might benefit more from a longer duration residential rehab.

-This isn’t to say that all outpatient or inpatient treatment programs are the same.
+This isn’t to say that all outpatient or inpatient programs are the same.
 Numerous types of treatment modalities might be employed in any outpatient or inpatient program – again, dependent on an individual’s specific substance abuse history and their demonstrated response to treatment.
 Furthermore, for many people, the chronic nature of substance abuse problems necessitates vigilant outcome monitoring and, possibly, multiple intervention attempts.
 However, with focus and attention, recovery is possible.

 Hope in Recovery